 In addition to fleas, dogs and cats may be allergic to other parasites.
 They can become allergic to tick bites in much the same way as they become allergic to flea bites.
-You may notice red or raw hot spots on your pets coat.
-We carry a product, Petaseptic Pet Lotion, that helps to heal the hot spots.
+You may notice red or raw hot spots on your pet's coat.

 Inhalant allergies result from breathing in substances such as pollen from trees, ragweed and other plants, house dust and mold.
 There seems to be a genetic predisposition to this allergy, but it can occur in any pet at any time of the year.